I’ve created import-kernel-symbols,

 This python script generates references to the specified non-exported symbols.

-It extracts symbol kernel space address from System.map
+It extracts symbol kernel space address from System.map, and generates header for easy use.

 Usage